Tulsa Fertility Center White Logo

 After intercourse, sperm swim up the vagina, pass through the cervix into the uterus and continue on into the fallopian tube.
 Although millions of sperm are ejaculated, only a few hundred survive the journey through the reproductive tract.

-When sperm reach the egg, they attempt to fertilize the egg by tunneling through its protective coating.
-Once it is fertilized, the egg is referred to as a zygote.
-At the time of implantation in the uterine lining it is then referred to as an embryo.
+When sperm reach the egg, they attempt to fertilize it by tunneling through its protective coating.
+Once fertilized, the egg is referred to as a zygote.
+At the time of implantation in the uterine lining, it is then referred to as an embryo.

 Several days after fertilization, the fertilized egg (zygote) is moved from the fallopian tube to the uterus through a series of muscular contractions.

-A few days later, the embryo imbeds itself in the uterine lining.
+A few days later, the embryo embeds itself in the uterine lining.
 At this point, a woman’s body begins to secrete a pregnancy hormone known as hCG.
-This hormone maintains production of progesterone from the ovary, a crucial factor in maintaining a pregnancy.
+This hormone maintains the production of progesterone from the ovary, a crucial factor in maintaining a pregnancy.